jmbcreatve/tradewarrior_demo/TW_CANON.md

 clamped_plan: OrderPlan | None (flat plan when vetoed)

-The clamp must never “expand” risk vs original; it can only veto or shrink.
+The clamp must never "expand" risk vs original; it can only veto or shrink.

+5.8 TW-5 PendingOrder schema (v0)

+PendingOrder (for replay only):

+plan: OrderPlan (the original plan that generated this order)

+clamp_result: RiskClampResult (the risk clamp result for this plan)

+created_ts: float (timestamp when order was created)

+created_idx: int (bar index when order was created)

+expires_idx: int | None (bar index when order expires, None = no expiry)

+snapshot: Tw5Snapshot | None (snapshot at creation time for context)

+Helpers:

+is_expired(current_idx: int) -> bool: checks if order has expired

+PendingOrder objects allow limit orders to persist across bars until filled or expired, enabling realistic backtesting where pullback entries can fill on future bars when price reaches the limit level.

 Phases & Tasks